 In this work, we present the GM surface based spatial statistics (GS-BSS) approach where the GM central surface is derived from structural scans using Multi-Atlas Cortical Reconstruction Using Implicit Surface Evolution (MaCRUISE) [5].
 MaCRUISE has been shown to have superior performance in achieving surface accuracy by combining multi-atlas segmentation with cortical surface reconstruction.
 Structural images are segmented and normalized to MNI template space with diffeomorphic anatomical registration using exponentiated lie algebra (DARTEL) method [6] and smooth correspondence between cortical surfaces is obtained with diffeomorphic spectral matching [7].
 This method retains the speed advantage of spectral matching approach while assuring smooth correspondence between surfaces by performing spectral analysis of the joint graph Laplacian after an initial surface match.
+The novel part here is the use of GM surfaces to register to target space onto which metrics of interest get projected using the corresponding mapping for cross subject analysis.
 To validate our results, we have applied GS-BS on identifying underlying microstructural changes in GM regions between healthy and psychosis groups.